 Dialectical Behavioral Therapy

 DBT is a psychological method to treat persons with borderline personality disorder (BPD).
 Research indicates its application to also be effective in treating patients who represent varied symptoms and behaviors associated with spectrum mood disorders, including self-injury.
-Key elements DBT practitioners emphasize, behaviorist theory, dialectics, cognitive therapy, and, DBT’s central component, mindfulness.
+Key elements DBT therapists and practitioners emphasize, behaviorist theory, dialectics, cognitive behavioral therapy, and, DBT’s central component mindfulness.

 There are two essential parts of the treatment, and without either of these parts the therapy is not considered “DBT adherent.”

 An individual component in which the therapist and client discuss issues that come up during the week, recorded on diary cards and follow a treatment target hierarchy.
 Self-injurious and suicidal behaviors take first priority, followed by therapy interfering behaviors.
 Then there are quality of life issues and finally working towards improving one’s life generally.
 During the individual therapy, the therapist and client work towards improving skill use.
 The four modules of dbt include:

 The essential part of all skills taught in skills group are the core mindfulness skills.
 Mindfulness is derived from teachings of the Buddha, the Zen tradition being perhaps one of its most well-known proponents; it can be studied in Zen literature.